-The RSPCA has developed animal welfare standards for layer hens, pigs, meat chickens and turkeys that set a high level of welfare for the animals in these farming systems.
+The RSPCA has developed animal welfare standards for layer hens, pigs, meat chickens, turkeys, farmed Atlantic salmon and dairy veal calves that set a high level of welfare for the animals in these farming systems.
 These standards are much higher than those recommended by the model codes of practice for the welfare of poultry (Model Code of Practice for the Welfare of Animals: Domestic Poultry: https://www.publish.csiro.au/book/3451) and farmed pigs (Model Code of Practice for the Welfare of Animals: Pigs: https://www.publish.csiro.au/book/5698).

-Layer hen, pig, meat chicken and turkey producers whose farms meet the RSPCA’s standards can apply to join the Approved Farming Scheme.
+Layer hen, pig, meat chicken, turkey, salmon and dairy veal producers whose farms meet the RSPCA’s standards can apply to join the Approved Farming Scheme.
 Once the farm has been approved, the RSPCA logo may be used on the packaging of product from that farm.
 Consumers are then able to choose to buy these products, knowing that the animals have been kept according to the RSPCA’s high welfare standards.
 Approved farms are regularly assessed by RSPCA Assessors to check compliance with the RSPCA welfare standards.

 The aim of the RSPCA Approved Farming Scheme is ultimately to improve the conditions for farm animals.
 The RSPCA believes that farm animals must be treated in a way that meets their physiological and psychological needs.
 As well as having appropriate food, shelter and veterinary care, they must have the freedom to express natural behaviours.